DLR-FT/ModelBasedSTPA/README.md

 **Further Information**

-The profile was created with the Cameo Systems Modeler version 19.3
+The profile was created with the Cameo Systems Modeler version 19.3.

-This means that no guarantee is provided that the profile works with other versions
+This means that no guarantee is provided that the profile works with other versions.

-Moreover, the profile is a proof-of-concept implementation and not a certified product!
+Moreover, the profile is a proof-of-concept implementation and not a qualified product!

 Since automated functions are an important parts of the profile, a summary of the most important functions is provided in the Profile folder.
 (Important_Functions_STPA_Profile.png)